-Phase 2: MitoEAGLE preprint (Versions 01 - 15): We continue to invite comments and suggestions, particularly if you are an early career investigator adding an open futureoriented perspective, or an established scientist providing a balanced historical basis.
-Your critical input into the quality of the manuscript will be most welcome, improving our aims to be educational, general, consensus-oriented, and practically helpful for students working in mitochondrial respiratory physiology.

-Phase 3 (2017-11-11) Print version forMiP2017 and MitoEAGLE workshop in Hradec Kralove:
+Phase 2: MitoEAGLE preprint 'The protonmotive force and respiratory control' (Versions 01-21): We continue to invite comments and suggestions, particularly if you are an early career investigator adding an open future-oriented perspective, or an established scientist providing a balanced historical basis.
+Your critical input into the quality of the manuscript will be most welcome, improving our aims to be educational, general, consensusoriented, and practically helpful for students working in mitochondrial respiratory physiology.
+2017-11-11: Print version forMiP2017 and MitoEAGLE workshop in Hradec Kralove: